A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Transformation to a control-oriented model

 \section{Transformation to a control-oriented model}

 In the previous sections, we showed methods to model the disperse phase, i.e. the crystals, as well as the continuous phase.
-When solved simultaneously, we obtain our full model.
+When solved simultaneously, the full model is obtained.
 Both modeling components require decisions that balance model accuracy with computational cost.
 For the dispersed phase, this trade-off involves choosing solution methods and their parameters, such as the number of elements in orthogonal collocation on finite elements.
 The continuous phase offers fewer modeling choices, though the tubular model still requires selecting the number of finite volumes for discretization.

 Detailed models can serve as a digital twin of existing systems, providing real-time insights for process monitoring and controller tuning.
 In addition, these digital representations facilitate the deployment of advanced control methods.
-In this work, the intent is to use the derived model for control, i.e. MPC, which can introduce some constraints on the model.
 Generally, the model must provide a certain level of accuracy for it to be useful.
 Secondly, the real-time usage of the model in our control scheme must be feasible.
 For MPC e.g. the model needs to be suitable for real-time optimization.
 For some cases, the required level of detail of the model leads to a model that is too complex to be used for real-time control.
 For these models, the model can be approximated using a data-based surrogate model to keep the required accuracy but achieve real-time feasibility.
 The price of using an approximation of the model is the limited validity.
 The data-based model should be used for interpolation only.